Friday, March 16, 2012

 ACCESS POINT

-Why wasn't CERA demolishing 24/7, hastening recovery?
+Why wasn't CERA demolishing 24/7 to hasten recovery?

 17.03.12.
 Steel mesh fence cordon.
 Tuam St / Manchester St, weedy demolition site view, red zone CBD.
 Westpac left, Holiday Inn middle awaited demolition